cyber-drop/ethereum_analytical_db/README.md

                    [-m ESMAXSIZE] [-r ETHRPCURL]

 optional arguments:
+optional arguments:
   -h, --help            show this help message and exit -s START_BLOCK, --start START_BLOCK
                         What block to start indexing.
-If nothing is provided, the lastest block indexed in ElasticSearch will be used.
+If nothing is provided, the latest block indexed will be used.
   -e END_BLOCK, --end END_BLOCK
                         What block to finish indexing.
 If nothing is provided, the latest one will be used.
   -f FILE, --file FILE  Use an input file, each block number on a new line.
-  -u ESURL, --esurl ESURL
+  -es ESURL, --esurl ESURL
                         The elasticsearch url and port.
 Accepts all the same parameters needed as a normal Elasticsearch client expects.
   -m ESMAXSIZE, --esmaxsize ESMAXSIZE
                         The elasticsearch max chunk size.
+  -pg POSTGRESURL, --postgresurl POSTGRESURL
+                        The PostgreSQL url and port.
+Accepts all the same parameters needed as a normal PostgreSQL client expects.
   -r ETHRPCURL, --ethrpcurl ETHRPCURL
                         The Ethereum RPC node url and port.
+  -o OUTPUT, --output OUTPUT
+                        System for output data from Ethereum (may be:
+                        "postgres", "elasticsearch","csv").

 ```

 ## Benchmarks